 Have an up-to-date physical (within the last 13 months) on file with the nurse’s office

-Complete the online concussion course (link in registration)
+Complete the online concussion course and online Hazing Prevention course (link in registration)

 Meet all academic standards as outlined in the student handbook (link in registration)